Common Name: wild geranium

 Tolerate: Rabbit, Deer, Drought

-Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
-Prefers moist, humusy soils.
+Easily grown in average, medium, well-drained soil in full sun to part shade.
+Prefers moist, humusy soils, but tolerates poor soils.
+Will naturalize in optimum growing conditions.
+Deadheading is tedious and probably unnecessary since plants usually do not repeat bloom.
+Foliage may yellow in hot summers if soil is allowed to dry out.
 Foliage may decline after flowering in hot summer climates, at which point it may be lightly sheared back and shaped to revitalize.
-Propagate by division.

 No serious insect or disease problems.
 Rust and leaf spot may occur.
 Watch for snails and slugs.